vmware-tanzu/tanzu-dev-portal/content/learningpaths/worked-example-of-continuous-integration-and-delivery/_index.md

 These are the items in the diagram above:

-1. Kubernetes cluster: For simplicity, you can use a minikube cluster running on your local machine.
+A.  Kubernetes cluster: For simplicity, you can use a minikube cluster running on your local machine.
 The only thing that doesn’t work in this scenario is connecting a webhook from Docker Hub to Jenkins.
 We’ll show you a workaround to get the example working, but it isn’t suitable for production use.

-2. Jenkins namespace hosting a Jenkins instance
+B.  Jenkins namespace hosting a Jenkins instance

-3. Source code for the application stored in the Github repository
+C.  Source code for the application stored in the Github repository

-4. Namespace for the test environment
+D.  Namespace for the test environment

-5. Namespace for the production environment
+E.  Namespace for the production environment

-6. Image repository where your container images are stored.
+F.  Image repository where your container images are stored.
 You can use a free account on [Docker Hub](http://hub.docker.com) for your repository, but we’ll discuss alternatives later in this article.

-7. Kpack installation: kpack builds the container images for your application
+G.  Kpack installation: kpack builds the container images for your application

-8. Database instances for test and production environments
+H.  Database instances for test and production environments

 Each time code is committed to the main branch on the source repository, the following happens: